Associate Professor, Economic and Environmental History, Wageningen University (WUR)

 Research Affiliate, Centre for Economic Policy Research (CEPR), London

-I work at the Economic and Environmental History Group of Wageningen University.
-I studied economic and social history at the University of Wisconsin-Madison, the London School of Economics, Harvard University and Utrecht University.
+I am an Associate Professor of Economic and Environmental History at Wageningen University.
+I studied history at the University of Wisconsin-Madison, the London School of Economics, Harvard University and Utrecht University.
 I received my MA from Utrecht University in 2010 (cum laude) and my PhD in 2015 (cum laude).
 In my dissertation I examined the Dutch East India Company’s intercontinental trade and its effects on living standards in Southern Africa and Asia, c.
 1600 – c.
 1800.
 My thesis won the Economic History Society’s Thirsk-Feinstein Prize for Best Dissertation in Economic and Social History in 2016.
+Together with Jan Luiten van Zanden, I wrote a textbook that deals with the rise of world trade and its implications for economic and social development across the globe between 1500 and 1800 (The Origins of Globalization, Cambridge University Press, 2018).